A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Introduction

-To avoid the aforementioned limitations of RLHF, a range of RL-free preference optimization methods have been proposed. \cite{yuan2023rrhfrankresponsesalign,dong2023raftrewardrankedfinetuning,liu2024statisticalrejectionsamplingimproves,song2024preferencerankingoptimizationhuman} propose sampling multiple responses from the policy model and rating them with a well-trained reward model.
+To avoid the aforementioned limitations of RLHF, a range of RL-free preference optimization methods have been proposed. \cite{yuan2023rrhfrankresponsesalign,dong2023raft,liustatistical,song2024preferencerankingoptimizationhuman} propose sampling multiple responses from the policy model and rating them with a well-trained reward model.
 Then, instead of using an RL algorithm, the policy model is directly fine-tuned under the supervision of the best-of-$K$ response (known as reject sampling) or by applying a ranking loss to the ranked responses.
-On the other hand, staring from the KL-constrained reward maximization objective in RL, Direct Preference Optimization (DPO;~\cite{rafailov2023direct}) derive its learning objective, specifically a simple maximum likelihood objective, on offline preference data, which is directly formulated over the policy model and a reference model, thereby bypassing the explicit reward model training phase and eliminating the need for reinforcement learning optimization.
-Indeed, the optimization objective of DPO is equivalent to the Bradley Terry model~\cite{bradley1952rank} with a implicit reward function that is parameterized by the policy model itself.
-Compared to RLHF, DPO has been demonstrated stable, performant, and computationally lightweight in various applications~\cite{rafailov2023direct,ethayarajh2024kto,ivison2024unpackingdpoppodisentangling}.
+On the other hand, starting from the KL-constrained reward maximization objective in RL, Direct Preference Optimization (DPO;~\cite{rafailov2024direct}) derives its learning objective, specifically a simple maximum likelihood objective, from offline preference data, which is directly formulated over the policy model and a reference model, thus bypassing the explicit reward model training phase and eliminating the need for reinforcement learning optimization.
+Indeed, the optimization objective of DPO is equivalent to the Bradley-Terry model~\cite{bradley1952rank} with an implicit reward function that is parameterized by the policy model itself.
+Compared to RLHF, DPO has been demonstrated to be stable, performant, and computationally lightweight in various applications~\cite{rafailov2024direct,ethayarajh2024kto,ivison2024unpackingdpoppodisentangling}.